tfabris/BlueGigaEmpeg/README.md

 if these instructions are not followed.

-Be sure you are capable of safely making internal modifications to the empeg Car player, and your are able to solder and shrink-tube electronic components.
+Be sure you are capable of safely making internal modifications to the empeg Car player, and you are able to solder and shrink-tube electronic components.
 I take no responsibility for damage incurred while you are dismantling and modifying your empeg Car player.